 The City was required by federal law to reduce the amount of lead in its drinking water by replacing 7% of existing lead water services in the public right-of-way each year until two consecutive 6-month water quality sampling events resulted in the 90th percentile at a concentration below the USEPA action level of 15 ppb.
 The December 2006 and the June 2007 sampling events satisfied the requirements.
-This treatment may not completely eliminate, but has reduced the amount of lead that dissolves.
-The Water Department is confident that with continued treatment the levels of lead will stay below the USEPA action level of 15 ug/L. 2019 lead and copper sample results are provided on page 16.
+This treatment may not completely eliminate, but has reduced, the amount of lead that dissolves.
+The Water Department is confident that with continued treatment the levels of lead will stay below the USEPA action level of 15 ppb.
+In 2023, lead and copper sampling resulted in 12 homes exceeding the action level of 15 ppb bringing the 90th percentile to 15 ppb for the testing cycle as calculated by the New York State Department of Health's sample result reporting template.
+Data from this testing cycle is provided on table 5.